 Cost/Compensation

-- Interns will be paid a stipend of $7,200 for the summer and receive a free ORCA card for Seattle-area public transportation
+- Interns will be paid a stipend for the summer and receive a free ORCA card for Seattle-area public transportation

 Eligibility Requirements